sarahliz24/srs-training-tracker/README.md

 ## Known Bugs
  1. When searching for existing staff member to update skills - if a user enters a number in the first name field (but not the last name field), then selects try again, the name input is re-presented to user.
 If user then enters a known existing user, the application returns warning to user that staff does not exist. if user then searches for same staff again the search is then successful.
- 2. When updating skills for a user unwanted decoration is displayed at the top of the screen
+ 2. When updating skills for a user unwanted decoration is displayed at the top of the screen.
- 3. When entering a second skill for a user the skills list (for selection reference) does not display
+ 3. When entering a second skill for a user the skills list (for selection reference) does not display.
- 4. If there are no staff with a skill, no message is given to user (system returns to search menu)
+ 4. If there are no staff with a skill, no message is given to user (system returns to search menu).

  ## Solved Bugs
 1. Early testing showed that user could not break out of loops when searching for staff name that could not be found, or unsuccessfully trying to add a new user (through entry error or searching for staff that did not exist).
 Loop breaker functions were added to give user option to continue trying or return to main menu in these cases.